Research Vice PresidentIDC Health InsightsSee Details

 Provider Industry Insights Session: Advancing Cloud Computing for Healthcare Providers – From IT Efficiency to Business InnovationTuesday, November 19,2013:2:15 PM - 3:00 PM

 Mr. Hooper is a proven leader with more than 20 years of business development and sales leadership experience, including previous executive positions with Hewlett Packard and IBM.
-At Hewlett Packard (HP) he served as VP of Networking Sales and prior to that as VP of HP Growth Accounts, Enterprise Servers, Storage and Networking.
+At Hewlett Packard (HP) he served as VP of Networking sales and prior to that was VP of HP Growth Accounts, Enterprise Servers, Storage and Networking.
 In this capacity he was responsible for a $3.2 billion revenue base and drove significant growth.